vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 2. Digital Signature (Authentication and Integrity):
 S/MIME also enables users to digitally sign emails.
 The sender’s email client generates a digital signature using the sender’s private key.
 Upon receiving the message, the recipient’s email client uses the sender’s public key to verify the signature.
 A valid signature confirms that the message has not been altered (integrity) and authenticates the sender’s identity.

-By combining encryption and digital signatures, S/MIME ensures that email communications are secure, trustworthy, and resistant to tampering or impersonation.
+By combining encryption and digital signatures, S/MIME ensures that email communications is secure and resistant to tampering or impersonation.

 ## Requesting an S/MIME email certificate
 Under the hood, the S/MIME email certificate is a code signing certificate.
 Instead of specifying a domain name in the `Common Name (CN)` section of the `CSR`, you must specify your full name instead.
 We will request the CSR by using OpenSSL, OpenSSL is a command-line program for creating and managing certificates that is widely used by BSD Unixes* and Linux distributions, but there are also versions available for Windows.